|

 Doctor.
 They were surprised rather than hostile.

-off.
-"Do not fire that weapon.
-You have no idea the damage you will
+wore off.
+“Do not fire that weapon.
+You have no idea the damage

 "What?
 Who are you?"
 A female whom he took to be the captain

 of the ship stepped forward.
-"What are you doing on this ship?"
+“What are you doing on this Bridge?”

 "I am here to stop you doing something catastrophic to the whole